Rachanastasia/wikipedia-search/README.md

 ## The Wikipedia API

-For this project, I used the Wikipedia API, which searches
+This project uses the Wikipedia API.
+It makes two requiests to

 ## Assignment